ryangerardwilson/terminallove/README.md

 STEP V - NAME YOUR BOT AND MAKE THE BOT EXECUTABLE SYSTEM WIDE
 ***

-Get the path to the directory in which you cloned this git repo
+1. Get the path to the directory where you cloned this git repo.
+2. Make the main.py file executable.
+3. Create a symbolic link for main.py and name your bot.

     pwd

-Inside the directory, make the main.py file executable

     chmod +x main.py

-Create a symbolic link, and name your bot.
-Feel free to replace rgw (my initials) with anything you fancy

     sudo ln -s /path/to/your/script/main.py /usr/local/bin/rgw

 ***
 STEP VI (OPTIONAL) - STORE SSH KEYS IN FILES/SSH, AND SET PERMISSIONS FOR SSH KEYS
 ***

-The bot is designed to ssh you into any virtual machine of your choice, with the --vm flag.

-    chmod 600 path_to_the_directory/files/ssh/*] Dont forget to specify the correct path to your ssh folder
+    chmod 600 path_to_the_directory/files/ssh/*